varasat/IplatoTest/README.md

 - only the Comment form uses ajax to submit
 - no categorizing was added
 - CSS from a previous project used so there might be css classes that are never used in the views

+This project was done in 2x 2 hour sessions and a 2h30min session totalling a 6h30 total project time